-Kettle Rose has been keen to explore the project area for iron oxide hosted Au-Cu-Bi mineralisation.
+During the tenure Kettle Rose has explored the project area for iron oxide hosted Au-Cu-Bi mineralisation.
 Project area is remote and under explored.
-Paucity of historical drilling on the company's leases and surrounding area further heightened the existing potential.
+Paucity of historical drilling on the company's leases and surrounding area further heightened the existing mineral potential.

-Kettle Rose reviewed NTGS aeromagnetic data and identified ten potential magnetic targets (anomalies).
+Kettle Rose reviewed NTGS aeromagnetic data and identified ten potential magnetic targets (anomalies) within the project area.
 These targets were mapped by ground magnetic survey and MMI soil geochemical survey.
-Selected anomalies were followed-up with additional lines of ground magnetic survey and MMI soil geochemical survey in order to acquire better definition of anomalies and to derive reliable geophysical models.
-These anomalies were also mapped by ground gravity survey.
-The objective was to establish whether identified discrete magnetic anomalies have associated gravity response and hence represent ironstone bodies hosting gold-copper mineralisation.
+Selected anomalies were followed-up with additional lines of ground magnetic survey and MMI soil geochemical survey in order to achieve better definition of anomalies and to derive reliable geophysical models.
+These anomalies were further mapped by ground gravity survey.
+The objective was to establish whether identified discrete magnetic anomalies have associated gravity response and hence represent ironstone bodies hosting gold - copper mineralisation.
 Drilling program was proposed to test mineralisation potential of some of anomalies, anticipating that encouraging results would have opened up remaining parts of the Davenport Province for future exploration and resource development.
 This drilling program, however, was not completed.

 Due to current downturn in mining sector, Kettle Rose found itself subject to similar constraints most other junior explorers are being faced within the current capital market.
 Under these circumstances, Kettle Rose was unable to continue to fund exploration work on the project.
-During recent re-evaluation of the project it was recommended not to seek further extension in tenure of EL26529.
-The EL26529 expired on 13 July 2017.
+During recent re-evaluation of the project it was recommended not to seek further extension in tenure of EL26708.
+The EL26708 expired on 30 October 2017.